juliusgarbe/dotfiles/README.md

 ## ZSH
 ### Theme / prompt
-ZSH is configured with the following prompt to indicate the active conda environment as well as the current version control worktree status by changing its color:
+ZSH is configured with the Agnoster theme which adds some more useful information to the prompt, e.g. it indicates the active conda environment as well as the current version control worktree status by changing its color:

-Unstaged changes:
+*Unstaged changes:*
 ![prompt unstaged changes](images/prompt1.png)

-Staged changes:
+*Staged changes:*
 ![prompt staged changes](images/prompt2.png)

-Clean worktree:
+*Clean worktree:*
 ![prompt clean worktree](images/prompt3.png)

-For more capabilities of the ZSH agnoster theme and tips how to customize the prompt view, see [here](https://github.com/agnoster/agnoster-zsh-theme).
+For more capabilities of the Agnoster theme and tips how to customize the prompt view, see [here](https://github.com/agnoster/agnoster-zsh-theme).

 ### Fuzzy Finder
 I'm using [FZF](https://github.com/junegunn/fzf).
 It's great.
 See yourself!